[Scale] is, I will argue, the fundamental conceptual problem in ecology, if not in all of science.— Simon Levin

 Dante is driven by an ultimate goal of achieving global social-ecological sustainability, which he views as the greatest challenge humanity has ever faced.

-Dante is a listener, learner, planner, and communicator who always strives to keep one eye on context and another on detail.
-With an interdisciplinary background spanning the arts, social sciences, and natural sciences, he enjoys adapting to work in different focal areas and sociocultural contexts.
+Dante is a listener, learner, planner and communicator who always strives to keep one eye on context and the other on detail.
+With an interdisciplinary background spanning the arts, social sciences and natural sciences, he enjoys adapting to work in different focal areas and sociocultural contexts.
 He takes pride in helping people convey their intended messages with clarity, conviction and nuance.